 How to Control Squash Vine Borers

 What is the zucchini plants biggest nemesis?
 The squash vine borer.
-These insects are the biggest pest to zucchini and can take your plant from being completely healthy to fully dead.
+These insects are the biggest pest to zucchini and can take your plant from being completely healthy to fully dead overnight.

 What are Squash Vine Borers?